 On RHEL-family systems, install httpd-tools.

-3. Create a password file outside the web root with the first user entry.
+3. Create the password file outside the web root and add the first user.

 Adding password for user admin

-The -c option creates a new file and overwrites an existing one, so omit it when adding additional users (example: sudo htpasswd /etc/apache2/.htpasswd alice).
+The -c option creates a new file and overwrites an existing one.
+Omit it when adding more users, for example sudo htpasswd -B /etc/apache2/.htpasswd alice.

 $ sudo chown root:www-data /etc/apache2/.htpasswd